-- c.
-Study milestones.
-Identify products and timelines. - 1) Begin trapping starting in 2012 - 2) Release fall-run Chinook salmon in Reach 1 starting in 2012 - 3) Spawn fall-run Chinook salmon in Reach 1 starting in 2012 - 4) Produce annual reports on finding and activities starting in 2013 and ending in 2021 - 5) Develop a long term strategy for the use of trap and haul.
+- 1) Begin trapping starting in 2012 - 2) Release fall-run Chinook salmon in Reach 1 starting in 2012 - 3) Spawn fall-run Chinook salmon in Reach 1 starting in 2012 - 4) Produce annual reports on finding and activities starting in 2013 and ending in 2021

+- 5) Develop a long term strategy for the use of trap and haul.
 Completion date: October 2014 - 6) Trapping/spawning releases will occur within the time period the Hills Ferry Barrier is in place (i.e. begin in September of each year and end in December).
 This study is expected to continue through 2020.
-Year one (2012) activities will begin in October. - 3.
+Trapping activities for 2013 will occur October 1 -December 15. - 3.
 What are the management or policy implications of the study? - 1) The initial years of the study may have long term effects on the management of the species with in the entire San Joaquin River system. - 2) This project may complicate the reintroduction of spring-run Chinook salmon.